TransitScreen/CityMotion-Plugin/iOS-XCode/README.md

 # CityMotion Webview for iOS Integration

-**Version 0.5.0**

 The `CMWDemoApp` is an XCode production ready demo application that simulates a typical partner integration third-party app with the following behavior:

 - App opens to a Landing scene (your "home screen" or "directory")
-- A button can navigate to the CityMotion Webview scene
+- Buttons to navigate to CityMotion Webview API endpoints (Location Code and Coordinates)
-- The scene presents itself and loads CityMotion Webview
+- Webview Scenes will present and load CityMotion
-- A back button is provided to escape back to the previous scene
+- A back button is provided to dismiss the current scene and return to the Landing scene

+## Features

+- Full support for external links
+- Location services permission denied handling and recovery